JosephJohncross/Project-planner/README.md

 ## About project
 ### Features

-+Manage projects between two list (Active and Finished projects)
++ Manage projects between two list (Active and Finished projects)

-+Drag and Drop funtionality for moving projects
++ Drag and Drop funtionality for moving projects

 ### Aim of Project
 This project was built solely to practice OOP principles in Javascript.